 PayPal Here Features

 PayPal Here is easy to download onto any smartphone or tablet.
 Once installed, you can instantly start accepting payments and emailing receipts to customers.
 You also can create a list of products to add items to orders.
 However, PayPal Here doesn’t track inventory quantities without a third-party add-on.
 And, some key features found in other POS apps on our list aren’t available at all.
-PayPal Here is a very basic app that is best for businesses that don’t need a lot of management features, just a simple tool to process payments.
+PayPal Here is a very basic app that is best for businesses that don’t need a lot of management features, but rather just a simple tool to process payments.

 PayPal Here Business Management Features